The bike movement has seen a surge in both sales and thefts since COVID-19 hit Edmonton.

 Chris Chan of Bike Edmonton (formerly the Edmonton Bicycle Commuter's Society) echoed EPS' warning, but also said it is not difficult to curb bike theft.

 Chan said Bike Edmonton routinely see high-value bikes being stolen from garages.
-"People with high-end bikes may not even own locks, as they aren't using the bikes to run errands around town, but strictly for longer rides.
+"People with high-end bikes may not even own locks, as they aren't using the bikes to run errands around town.
 Relying on the security of your garage alone is insufficient."

 McKinnon said thieves are getting caught more often, thanks to the Bike Index (bikeindex.org) - a non-profit bike registry founded in 2013 - which partnered with more than a dozen local bike shops last year.